-Parkdale Queen West Community Centre executive director Angela Robertson on how Lai and Associates made AGM vision a reality
+Parkdale Queen West Community Health Centre executive director Angela Robertson on how Lai and Associates made AGM vision a reality

 “Executive Director Angela Robertson, delivers a key point to online audiences”